Dec 2008 |Nov 2008 |Oct 2008 |Sep 2008 |Aug 2008 |Jul 2008 |Jun 2008 | May 2008| Apr 2008 | Mar 2008 | Feb 2008| Jan 2008

 Finding Faith (Eventually)

 A best selling author, Anne Lamott, Grace (Eventually): Thoughts on Faith took a, what she calls "erratic" path to Christianity.
 For her, laughter is "carbonated holiness" which she amply uses to express the frailty of the human condition and the grace that gets her through it.
+Then, Peter Gillquist, Becoming Orthodox: A Journey to the Ancient Christian Faith was a devout evangelical Protestant.
+But when he began searching for the ancient Christian faith, he was astonished to find it alive and well in the Orthodox church.

 "I don't have an interesting doctrine, I don't have an interesting theology. ...
 I don't understand the triune nature of God or who shot the Holy Ghost.
 But I have a relationship with Jesus.
 And the left-wing, progressive activists of Christianity is where I've cast my lot."